Families First for Children Pathfinder

 This means…. involving the wider family in decision-making at an earlier stage throughout the system, and providing practical and financial support via family network support packages to help them keep children safe and well at home

-Please visit the Family Network Support Packages page.
+Family Network Support Packages page.

 Resources